-Any other frequency which may not coincide with the set R1/C1 value is simply rejected by the IC keeping the ignition secured and locked, thus the system becomes extremely foolproof and safe from potential bike thieves.
+Any other frequency which may not coincide with the set R1/C1 value is simply rejected by the IC keeping the vault secured and locked, thus the system becomes extremely foolproof and safe from potential bike thieves.

 pin1 output from the IC can be configured with an audio amplifier and buzzer in case an audio signal is felt essential during the remote control activation.

 However this may require the transmitter to be equipped with a modulated audio signal over the carrier base frequency.